danwerner21/6x0x-DOS65/README.md

 * Use File → Open… to select and open ParPortProp.eeprom
 * Choose “Load EEPROM” from the subsequent “Object Info” dialog box.

-#### Power on system
-If the system is running properly, you should be greeted with the 6x0x power on screen on your VGA monitor.

 ```
         RetroBrew Computers 6x0x